Wendy-Hsueh/N96104250_HSUEH-WAN-TING_lab1/README.md

 Prompts the user to enter an integer and displays its reversal.

 RemoveOutliers.ipynb :
-Remove the most extreme values before performing other calculations.
-A list with the n largest elements and the n smallest elements removed and a list of outliers.
+Remove the most extreme values before performing other calculations.\n A list with the n largest elements and the n smallest elements removed and a list of outliers.

 Nine_coins folder: